strapi/documentation/docs/user-docs/latest/media-library/organizing-assets-with-folders.md

 From the Media Library, it is possible to view the list of folders and browse a folder's content, create new folders, edit an existing folder, move assets to a folder, and delete a folder.

 ::: caution
 Downgrading from Strapi v4.3.0-beta to v4.2.0 will delete folders of the Media Library.
-Even though assets should be preserved, we recommend you test beta versions of Strapi on a new project rather than on existing one, as unexpected consequences could impact your database.
+Even though assets should be preserved, we recommend you test beta versions of Strapi on a new project rather than on an existing one, as unexpected consequences could impact your database.
 :::

 ## Browsing folders